The 5 Most Common Scams in Cancun And How to Avoid Them

 Here are a few notes on taxis in Cancun:

-• In Cancun Taxis don’t have a meter so they can tell you whatever fare they want, and some of them take advantage of unwary customers.
-So remember, before getting on a taxi you have an idea of what it may cost and always agree on a fare.
+• In Cancun, Taxis don’t have meters, so they can charge whatever fare they want, and some take advantage of unwary customers.
+So remember, before getting on a taxi, you have an idea of what it may cost and always agree on a fare.

-• Also, unless you have called a taxi through a UBER or DIDI app, you can only pay cash, so make sure you have Mexican pesos with you, otherwise, they will rip you off in the exchange rate.
+• Also, unless you have called a taxi through a UBER or DIDI app, you can only pay cash, so make sure you have Mexican pesos with you; otherwise, they will rip you off on the exchange rate.

 • Additionally, it’s advisable to use authorized taxi services to minimize this risk.
 You can find them by taxi stands or outside hotels, hospitals, or bus stations.
 Keep in mind that they would charge more than a taxi that you hail on the street.

-• Uber app works in Cancun but only from Cancun Downtown and away from taxi stands and hotels.
-You can’t call a UBER in the Hotel Zone or from the Airport.
+• Uber app works in Cancun, but only from Cancun Downtown and away from taxi stands and hotels.
+You can’t call an UBER in the Hotel Zone or from the Airport.

 An aisle in a brightly lit supermarket is lined with colorful, neatly arranged products on the left.
 The right side features a counter with various items, while the back has displays with decorative lights that remind travelers to stay vigilant against common scams in Cancun.